Terminal-000/Terminal-000/README.md

 ---

+## Disclaimer
+To share examples of my work, I have put together some public projects using the format [language/framework]/[Name of the Example] for their repository names.
+Most of my professional work is under NDA, so these examples are provided for illustrative purposes only.

+--

 ## Philosophy
 Where efficiency and modularity meet novelty, I create systems that are both practical and visually/audio engaging, bridging robust engineering with creative design.